New Media Design

 - Creativity and Innovation

-New Media Design graduates can advise and design cross-media campaigns.
+New Media Design graduates can advise about and design cross-media campaigns.
 You are able to assist organizations throughout the entire process, from strategy and design to evaluation.
-Apply your knowledge in the fields of social media, communication, marketing and IT; or create and design your own content, for example as a freelance blogger, professional vlogger, or app developer.
+Apply your knowledge in the fields of social media, communication, marketing, education and IT:

 - Creative content designer